PokemonGoF/PokemonGo-Bot/README.md

 `initial_transfer` | 	Set this to an upper bound of the cp level which you want to transfer at the beginning of the run.
 For example, set the value to 0 to disable the initial transfer, set it to 100 to enable initial transfer for cp levels 0-99.
 It will still transfer pokémon during your exploration, depending on how your release_config.json is setup.
-`location_cache` | 	Bot will start at last known location `distance_unit` | 	Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet) `item_filter` | 	Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, ["101","102","103","104"] to recycle potions when collected)
+`location_cache` | 	Bot will start at last known location `distance_unit` | 	Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet) `item_filter` | 	Pass a list of unwanted items (in CSV format) to recycle when collected at a Pokestop (e.g, "101,102,103,104" to recycle potions when collected)
 `evolve_all` | 	Set to true to evolve pokemons if possible, takes pokémon as an argument as well.

 ## Catch Configuration